caovd/traffic-report-streamlit/README.md

-# Automated Traffic Report
+# Smart Traffic Report - Streamlit Edition

 Gen AI-powered smart traffic management system using YOLOv8 and Qwen2.5-VL for real-time traffic analysis.

 This application leverages the complementary strengths of two specialized AI models to provide comprehensive traffic scene understanding:

-**NOTE** The app should work in a localhost.
-However, the helm chart is WIP due to a pending fix for Gradio compatibility issue.

 **YOLOv8 (Object Detection)** excels at:
 - **Real-time detection** with minimal latency for immediate response